Cwalsh88/chris-weather-app/README.md

 # chris-weather-app
-A mix of reactJS &amp; nodeJS being tested with Jest to deploy via Heroku.
+A mix of React & Node.js being tested with Jest to deploy via Heroku.

-Visit to see current iteration: https://chrisweatherapp.herokuapp.com/
+Click here to visit the current iteration: https://chrisweatherapp.herokuapp.com/